matloff/fasteR/README.md

 ```

 But this is unwieldy.
 And what if we were to change the code?
 Typing
-it in line by line would be laborious and error-prone.
+it in line by line is laborious and error-prone.
 We really need a
 *text editor* for this.
 Just as we edit, say, reports, we do the same
 for code.

 As mentioned earlier, many useRs use IDEs for this purpose, such as
 RStudio or ESS.
+Indeed, some of you probably already use RStudio.
-But again, in order to make you proficient in R as fast
+That's fine, but again, in order to make readers proficient in R as fast
-as possible, covering those at this point would be a distraction; both
+as possible, covering IDEs at this point would be a distraction; both
 are quite elaborate.

 So for now, we'll just use R's built-in **edit** function.
 To explain